Effect of EV mandates could mean drivers will wait an hour to charge their cars, research shows

 Portman said that Tesla has a very robust charging network, but as more manufacturers put their EV lines on the road, he’s concerned they may not have as reliable networks.

 This research into the impacts of CAFE standards is part of a larger report coming this month titled "The Energy Economics of EVs and ICEVs: a Comprehensive Analysis."
 Sawoski said the report shows that electric vehicles and internal combustion engine vehicles are very different technologies.
 They work very differently.
-The CAFE standards, he said, will require a lot of home charging, which many people don’t have.
+The CAFE standards, he said, will require a lot of home charging to adequately satisfy charging demand, and many people don’t have home charging options.

 There are many other potential problems that could arise as a result of exponential growth in EV adoption, such as strains to the electricity grid.
 It’s possible that in periods of high demand, Sawoski said, when utilities are looking to reduce loads on the grid, they may cut off charging stations.